Imports and Exports under GST

-- As per section 38 of the Central GST Act 2016, an exporter shall export the goods or services without charging any tax, as GST rates zero under the current system.
+- As per section 38 of the Central GST Act 2016, an exporter shall export the goods or services without charging any tax, as GST rates are zero under the current system.
 In addition, the exporter can also benefit from IGST credits paid on imported goods and services.

-- The exporter can also claim a refund of the tax paid on inputs used to purchase/ manufacture goods from the exported commodities.
+- The exporter can also claim a refund of the tax on inputs used to purchase/ manufacture goods from the exported commodities.